Intra-operative

 Total knee arthroplasty-specific evidence

-• Three studies out of three showed that drainage was not associated with any significant difference compared with no drainage for VAS pain scores, see Table 5 for details ( Click here for more information
+- Two out of three studies found that surgery with tourniquet was associated with increased pain scores compared with no tourniquet; see Table 6 for details ( Click here for more information

-• Study details and Table 5 Click here for more information
+- Study details and Table 6 Barwell et al 1997 Click here for more information

 PROSPECT Recommendations

-• No recommendation can be made for tourniquet use, as this depends on surgical/anatomical requirements, rather than pain
+- No recommendation can be made for one type of approach over another, as use depends on individual patient factors and surgical requirements, rather than pain

 Clinical practice